sazeduzzaman/Sazeduzzaman/README.md

 ## 🚀 What's Next?
 - 📝 Writing tech blogs on PHP frameworks like Laravel and CodeIgniter, plus frontend challenges with React and Next.js
-- 🎥 Starting a YouTube channel focused on PHP full-stack development and modern frontend tutorials
+- 🎥 Starting a YouTube channel focused on frontend tutorials
-- 🔧 Developing open-source projects to help developers master PHP backend and React-based frontend skills
+- 🔧 Developing open-source projects to help developers master PHP and React-based frontend skills

 ---